-Welcome, road trippers and vagabonds, truck stop food critics and old-school souls, to Curiocity’s Ultimate Canadian Diner Guide.
-After spending roughly three hours combing through Google Maps and asking our weird friends what’s good, we have finished our list.
-Behold- the guide you didn’t think you needed but now will never forget, the diners (and restaurants) that make the trip to wherever they are worth it.
+Forget the Michelin Guide and its hoity-toity vibe for a second, because Canada is home to some absolutely incredible diners and restaurants.
+After spending too much time combing through Google Maps and asking our weird friends what’s good, we have finished our list.
+Behold- the guide you didn’t think you needed but now will never forget, the spots that make the trip to wherever they are worth it.
 We’re going west to east today, so buckle up.

-Here are our picks for some of the best, weirdest, and coolest Canadian diners you can find across the country.
+Here are our picks for some of the best, weirdest, and coolest Canadian diners and restaurants you can find across the country.

 This restaurant is set inside a historic gold rush era building and has been outfitted to look the part.
 Dawson City was once the crux of the Klondike gold rush, with 100,000 people trying to get there at the end of the 19th century.
 Only 30,000 did, but guess what, we have the technology, we can rebuild the city.